Home

 Group Participation and Grading

 • Each member of your group will be awarded one extra credit point for being the first to correctly answer and explain the answer to each Bonus Question.
+Bonus Questions bring in a sort of "game atmosphere".

-When Will I Take Notes?
+When Will The Student Take Notes?